 Tips for Making Southern Chicken Salad Sandwiches

 - Resist the urge to add other “mix-ins” like nuts or fruits.
 Southern chicken salad is best when the ingredients are kept to a minimum, allowing the flavor of each element to shine.
 If you like chicken salad with fruit, try this one.

 - Follow the preparation instructions for the eggs.
 Yes, mashing the cooked yolks with the mayo and mustard is an extra step, but it’s crucial to the final flavor and texture.
 Trust me.

 - I find that the flavor is best the next day, once the chicken salad has had time to chill undisturbed in the fridge.
-I don’t know why that is, exactly, but it’s true.
+I don’t know why that is, but it’s true.

 Southern Chicken Salad Sandwiches